Swival/calibra/docs.md/advanced.md

 ### What gets compared

-Calibra finds variants present in both campaigns and computes the pass rate delta (`after - before`, where positive means improvement), Cliff's delta (a non-parametric effect size measure with magnitudes: negligible for |d| < 0.147, small for < 0.33, medium for < 0.474, and large for >= 0.474), and mean token usage in each campaign.
+Calibra finds variants present in both campaigns and computes the pass rate delta (`after - before`, where positive means improvement), Cliff's delta on token usage (a non-parametric effect size measure with magnitudes: negligible for |d| < 0.147, small for < 0.33, medium for < 0.474, and large for >= 0.474), and mean token usage in each campaign.
+Cliff's delta is only computed when both campaigns have the same number of trials per variant and more than one trial.

 ### Use cases